janosvajda/service-polling/README.md

 ### Personal note
 This was first Vert.x and React web project in my life as I had never used them before.
 I really enjoyed working with Vert.x and I was amazed at how effective and quick it is.

+I added @todo's in the code where I thought things should be improved or changed or refactored.